The state of the art in cultural heritage crowdsourcing

 We want this project to help foster the wonderful community of crowdsourcing practitioners, participants and researchers by hosting events and online discussion.
 Adapting to the global pandemic – and the increased interest in crowdsourcing, digital participation and access – makes this more important than ever.

-We have published this first version of our collaborative text to provide early access to our work, and to invite comment and discussion from anyone interested in crowdsourcing, citizen science, citizen history, digital / online volunteer projects, programmes, tools or platforms with cultural heritage collections.
+We published this first version of our collaborative text to provide early access to our work, and to invite comment and discussion from anyone interested in crowdsourcing, citizen science, citizen history, digital / online volunteer projects, programmes, tools or platforms with cultural heritage collections.

 We previously held a call for participants in our Book Sprint, and asked for responses to two short surveys with people who volunteer for or work 'behind the scenes' in crowdsourcing, citizen science, citizen history, digital / online volunteer projects, programmes, tools or platforms with cultural heritage collections.
 The survey results are available on this site.